geraldohomero/post-install-pop-os/README.md

     .
 )
 ```

 7. This script also adds `update.sh` and `syncthingStatus.sh` to the home directory with execution permissions so that their aliases can work as intended.
 See it in `run.sh` for more information.

 8. The script will add the `swapAudio.sh` script to the home directory with execution permissions so that its alias can work as intended.
 See it in `run.sh` and `/misc/swapAudio.sh` for more information.

+9. On `src/githubClone.sh` script, you can clone all repositories from a specific user.
+You will be `prompted` to `enter the username` and the script will clone all repositories from that user. `You also need to change the directory to the desired location`.
+The default is `DIRECTORY_PATH="$HOME/Documents/Github"`.